 3. Security administration function (SADF) which is configured by the operator and acts as an intermediary, coordinating, authorizing, and monitoring the tasks present at the various SDPIs present in NFs.

 4. NRF-Sec which is responsible for the on boarding and storage of the SDPI profile for the NF in the NRF.

-NOTE 1: The conclusion phase could determine if some of the functions defined in the bulleted list can be combined.

 The OSF remains outside the scope of 3GPP but is expected to provide logic of PDP.
 The SDRF is defined to act as the producer which then interfaces via an internal mechanism to the OSF.